chris-wood/ccnx-keyexchange-rfc/draft-wood-icnrg-ccnxkeyexchange-01.md

 DH: A Diffie Hellman key exchange procedure {{RFC2631}} {{DH}}.

-DH Share: One half of the shared-secret provided by one peer performing a DH key exchange.
+Key Share: One half of the shared-secret provided by one peer performing a DH key exchange.

 Forward-secure: The property that compromising any long-term secrets (e.g., cryptographic keys) does not compromise any session keys derived from those long-term secrets.